 Event Planning

-Event Planning is a key term in our event planning glossary.
+Event Planning is a key term in our glossary.
 It consists of coordinating every detail of a project such as a meeting, convention, trade show, ceremony, team building activity or party.
 Event planning includes budgeting, establishing timelines, selecting and reserving the event sites, acquiring permits, planning food, coordinating transportation, developing a theme, arranging for activities, selecting speakers and keynotes, arranging for equipment and facilities, managing risk, and developing contingency plans.
 Another word for event planning is event orchestration or organization.

 event planner searching online for event planning glossary to learn event industry terms